Toni Bark, MD

 Toni Bark, M.D.
 (LEED AP) graduated from Rush Medical College in Chicago, Illinois in 1986.
 She then went on to New York University and the University of Illinois for residency programs.

 Dr. Bark has been the medical director for various departments and hospitals and has extensive post-residency training in aesthetic medicine, nutritional medicine, and classical homeopathy with the top trainers in the various fields.
+She has experience in autonomic biofeedback as well as experience with the ketogenic diet.

 Dr. Bark has a successful private practice in preventative medicine utilizing Classical Homeopathy, Autonomic Biofeedback, Clinical nutrition with a focus on Plant Based Ketogenic diets and European aesthetics.